jthet/machine-learning-projects/hurricane-nueralNet/README.md

 ## Model Training
 ### Data:
 The data that was used for this project can be found in the `/data` directory of this repository.
 It contains 21322 (128px, 128px) RGB images.
 Each image was classified as "damage" or "no_damage".
 The RGB values were normalized to the range [0, 1] for model training.
-After that, the data was split for testing and training and several different nueral network architectures were used.
+After that, the data was split for testing and training and several different neural network architectures were used.

 ### Architectures: